silum/astrokat-wiki/Catalogues-to-configurations.md

-## Convert target catalogue in original CSV format to observation configuration file
+## Convert CSV format target catalogue to observation configuration file
 The minimum requirement with a proposal is a comma separated file that contains a list of all targets, with or without calibrators.
 This is a simple text file with defined format:
 `[name], tags, ra, dec` or `[name], tags, az, el` or `[name], tags, l, b`